 Fig 2.
 Each medication in the Combined Antibiotic Protocol (CAP) is targeted at a particular Chlamydophila Pneumoniae lifestage.
 Protocols used by the leading Cpn specialists are listed here for comparison.

-Indicative Medication Costs (based on Australian prescription market):
+Indicative Medication Costs (based on Australian prescription medicine market):

 N-Acetyl Cysteine (not a prescription medication)